JacobDev1/xl-converter/README.md

 ## Supported Formats
 ### Images

-Encoding is supported for all latest formats.
+Encoding is supported for all the latest formats.

 |Format|Encoding|Decoding |Downscaling|
 |-|:-:|:-:|:-:|